Jack Davenport (air force officer): Military career

-After joining the Citizen Military Force, Davenport was posted to the 30th Battalion (New South Wales Scottish Regiment) in 1939.
-At the outbreak of World War II, Davenport became a sergeant instructor for the Second Australian Imperial Force but later joined the Royal Australian Air Force in January 1941, qualifying as a pilot under the Empire Air Training Scheme.
+After joining the Citizen Military Forces, Davenport was posted to the 30th Battalion (New South Wales Scottish Regiment) in 1939.
+At the outbreak of the Second World War, Davenport became a sergeant instructor training recruits for the Second Australian Imperial Force but later joined the Royal Australian Air Force (RAAF) in January 1941, qualifying as a pilot under the Empire Air Training Scheme.

 Commissioned in 1941 and promoted to flying officer in March 1942, Davenport joined the RAAF's No. 455 Squadron, flying Handley Page Hampden bombers in raids on Germany and carrying out anti-shipping strikes after the squadron transferred to RAF Coastal Command.

 Davenport was promoted to acting flight lieutenant in May 1942 and then to acting squadron leader in October 1942.

 In May 1943, Davenport received the Distinguished Flying Cross in recognition of his leadership and operational skills.
 He was later promoted to acting wing commander and appointed commanding officer of the squadron as they oversaw the conversion from Hampden bombers to Bristol Beaufighters.

 He was awarded the Distinguished Service Order in June 1944 and in September 1944, a medal bar was added to his Distinguished Flying Cross.

 After risking his life to rescue one of his pilots from a crashed Beaufighter in September 1944, Davenport was awarded the George Medal in 1945.

 In October 1944, he was posted to No. 18 Group RAF headquarters in Dunfermline in Scotland to plan anti-shipping operations, after which he was ordered by Coastal Command to assess the effectiveness of its attacks in parts of Europe such as Norway.

-Davenport was promoted to Air-Commodore in January 1945.

 During his service overseas, Davenport married Sheila McDavid at St Cuthbert's Church in Saltcoats in Scotland on 8 January 1944.
 Davenport returned to Sydney with his new wife and a baby son in March 1946.

 Davenport finished his service with the RAAF in May 1946.